 What does devoid of any distinctive character mean?
 I think the phrase requires consideration of the mark on its own, assuming no use.
 Is it the sort of word (or other sign) which cannot do the job of distinguishing without first educating the public that it is a trade mark?
-A meaningless word or a word
+A meaningless word or a word inappropriate for the goods concerned (North Pole for bananas) can clearly do so.
+But a common laudatory word such as "Treat" is, absent use and recognition as a trade mark, in itself (I hesitate to use the word from the old Act but the idea is much the same) devoid of any inherently distinctive character.

 Geoffrey Hobbs QC, acting as the Appointed Person, commented on the meaning of "distinctive character" in AD2000 Trade Mark.
-In that case Hobbs QC determined that a sign is "devoid of any distinctive character" if "it is not distinctive by nature and has not become distinctive by nurture".
+In that case Hobbs QC determined that a sign is "devoid of any distinctive character" if "it is not distinctive by nature and has not become distinctive by nurture" .
 A trade mark possesses a distinctive character "if and when it is endowed by nature and/or nurture with the capacity to communicate that the goods or services with reference to which it is used recurrently are those of one and the same undertaking."

 The English Court Of Appeal has found that for a mark to be distinctive it must "have a character which enables it to be distinctive of one trader's goods in the sense that it has a meaning denoting the origin of the goods".
-23

-Robert Walker LJ in Re Procter & Gamble's Trade Mark Applications made similar comments as to the meaning of "distinctive character": 24
+Robert Walker LJ in Re Procter & Gamble's Trade Mark Applications made similar comments as to the meaning of "distinctive character":